 If you have bulky sweaters and winter gear taking up a lot of space, consider using vacuum-sealed bags.
 These bags look like extremely large sandwich bags, but they have a port in them for a vacuum nozzle.
 Fill the bag, use the nozzle to suck the air out of the bag, and — voila! — a bag of clothing as flat as a pancake (don’t worry; no clothes will be harmed in the making of this clothes pancake).
 Emily Norris swears by this packing method and, if you don’t want to purchase these specific types of bags, she has a DIY recommendation for making your own using a regular garbage bag.
 One man’s trash bag, indeed.

-Pack your lesser-used things first
+Start with your lesser-used things first

 Chances are, it’s going to take you about a week or two to pack your home, and that’s if you’re dedicating most of that time to packing.
 Kimmy from She’s In Her Apron recommends starting the packing process by going through each room and packing away the nonessential things you won’t need for the last week in your home.